 Interesting Fact: Roberts received an unprecedented salary for her role, making her the first woman to make $20 million for a movie.
-But why, I ask…but why?

-In January I chose Traffic as the best film of the 2000s, a decision I proudly stand by.
+In January, I chose Traffic as the best film of the 2000s, a decision I proudly stand by.
 I have not one negative thing to say about this film, which is a flawlessly detailed examination of drugs in America.
 Not only Soderbergh’s finest achievement as a director, but as a cinematographer as well.
-Casting each story in a different, distinctly colored hue was sheer genius.
+Casting each story in a different colored hue was sheer genius.
 The final scene of this movie is one of the best captured moments in all of film.
 A perfect cinematic experience.
 A+

 Interesting Fact: The first names of the four men who won Oscars for this film are Steven, Stephen, Stephen and Benicio.